sscardapane/reprodl2021/README.md

 &nbsp;

 ## Requirements
+In order to run the example [notebook](https://github.com/AndMastro/reprodl2021/blob/extra_sage/train_explain.ipynb), you need the following:

 1. Follow the setup instructions from the `main` branch.
 2. Download the Carifornia Housing Prices dataset inside the `data` folder from here: https://www.kaggle.com/camnugent/california-housing-prices.\